 If you touch your face or mouth after having contact with objects or surfaces that have the virus on it, you can become infected, so wash your hands with soap frequently or use an alcohol-based hand sanitiser when hand washing with soap is not possible.

-What are the symptoms?
+What are the symptoms of COVID-19?

 - fever (37.3oC or higher)

 - shortness of breath or difficulty breathing

 - sore throat